 The employer must offer each employee the ability to purchase stock in the company with their retirement funds.

 - All Rollover Participants Must Be Bona Fide Employees

 The individual(s) who completes the 401(k) rollover must also be a bona fide employee of the business they start or purchase, providing an actual service to the business.

 These are the most common actions that can trigger a prohibited transaction.
 They are fairly simple to avoid – especially when you work with an experienced ROBS provider who can help you set up, maintain, and keep your business’s 401(k) plan in compliance with the IRS and DOL.

 Excessive Owner Compensation

-As stated in ROBS Pillar #5, if you use your retirement funds to invest in a C corporation, you must be a “bona fide employee of the business.”
+If you use your retirement funds to invest in a C corporation, you must be a “bona fide employee of the business.”
 There aren’t any requirements around what work tasks you have to perform to be considered a bona fide employee: you can handle administrative work or act as the company’s CEO.
 Whatever work you do, you are entitled to be compensated for this work.
-You just need to keep in mind that trouble can arise if the pay you take is above the normal value of the duties performed or if the salary comes directly from the ROBS transaction funds.
+You just need to keep in mind that trouble can arise if the pay you take is above the normal value of the duties performed or the salary comes directly from the ROBS transaction funds.